-Having default product error page from Apache HTTP or Nginx doesn’t look good and it reveals version information, which leads to information leakage vulnerability.
+Having a default product error page from Apache HTTP or Nginx doesn’t look good, and it reveals version information, which leads to information leakage vulnerability.

-- Better UI – It’s all about better user experience and that you can provide on error page too.
-For ex – if a user requested content doesn’t exist then web server will serve 404-default error page and the most likely user will close the session.
+Better UI – It’s all about better user experience and that you can provide on an error page too.
+Ex– if a user requested content doesn’t exist, then the webserver will serve the 404-default error page, and the most likely user will close the session.
 How about having a custom page where a user can search or show related items and proper navigation?

-Still not convinced?
 Let’s take a look…

 So this is the default “404 not found” page from Nginx

 What would you do when you get this page?

 Most likely, you will close that.